What does a Development Specialist do?

 What is the job outlook for a Development Specialist?

 The job outlook for Development Specialists is promising, with an average of 35,400 positions opening each year.
-This trend is expected to continue, with a projected growth of 6.3% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth indicates a steady demand for professionals who can drive community and organizational development.
+This trend is expected to continue, with a projected 6.3% increase in job openings from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
+This growth highlights the increasing demand for professionals who can drive community and organizational development.

 Development Specialists can expect a competitive salary, with an average national annual compensation of $71,980.
 This figure reflects the value placed on their expertise in planning, implementing, and managing development projects.
-Additionally, the average hourly compensation stands at $34.6, offering a clear picture of the financial rewards associated with this career path.
+Hourly compensation stands at $34.6, offering a clear picture of the financial rewards associated with this career path.

 Job seekers interested in this field will find numerous opportunities across various sectors, including non-profits, government agencies, and private organizations.
-The role requires skills in project management, community engagement, and strategic planning, making it a versatile and rewarding career choice.
-With a positive job outlook and attractive compensation, becoming a Development Specialist is a smart choice for those looking to make a meaningful impact.
+The skills required for this role, such as project management, strategic planning, and community engagement, are highly transferable, making it easier to find suitable positions.
+With a positive job outlook and attractive compensation, becoming a Development Specialist is a smart career choice.

 Continue to Salaries for Development Specialist